Volorf/gen-ui-image/README.md

 More information you can find on [OpenAI's official guide](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).

 > [!IMPORTANT]
 > If you plan to share your build with someone you do not know, you must consider a way to secure how you store your **API keys**.
-In runtime, you can call `Generate(string apiKey)` method on `GenUIImage` to explicitly pass your securely obtained key.
+In runtime, you can call `Generate(string apiKey)` method on a `GenUIImage` instance to explicitly pass your securely obtained key.
 Otherwise, it will try to extract it from `PlayerPrefs`.

 ## How to add `API Key` to `Gen UI Image`